Hassen-Ahmed/nc-news/README.md

 # Features

+Nc-news is a social-news aggregation app in the style of Reddit.

+Features.

 -   View all articles
 -   View a specific article
--   Filter, sort and/or order articles via queries
+-   Filter, sort and order articles
--   View, post and delete comments on articles
+-   View, post and delete comments
--   Upvote or downvote an article
+-   like or dislike an article
--   View all users

 # Back End Github link